RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 Rabbits are most commonly thought as “great pets for kids” but this is not always the case.
 Please refer anyone interested in your rabbit primarily for their child to this section of our website, Rabbits and Kids.
 Most rabbits do not like to be held, and often bite/kick/scratch when they’re not held appropriately (and sometimes even when they are!) which may cause a child to drop the rabbit and injure it.

 Most people do not realize that rabbits can live for 8-12 years, and that they will need to see an exotic veterinarian, which can be expensive (click here for vet recommendations).
+It is always a good idea to have a rabbit savvy vet check the bunny to make sure it is healthy since rabbits are very good at hiding illness.

 If your outdoor rabbit is being rehomed, we especially recommend new owners bring to the vet for a check up.
 Health issues that we commonly see with strays/rabbits housed outside: fleas, ear mites, intestinal parasites, respiratory infections, abscesses, injuries, and tumors.